Strategies to help you manage business risk

 If the probability and the impact of the risk are too high, it may be best to remove it altogether.
 This might involve changing the way you produce your product or deciding to avoid certain activities - for example, the launch of a new product or entering a new contract.
 Whether this is a viable option depends on your particular circumstances.
 Bear in mind that by stopping activities that carry the risk, you may also forfeit associated potential return and opportunity.

 Risk acceptance (risk retention)

 Accepting the risk assumes not taking any action to mitigate its impact and probability.
 This 'do nothing' approach accepts that some level of loss is likely to occur - usually the type of loss that can be easily absorbed within the business, at least at the beginning.
-However, if risk events occur regularly, business disruption and the costs for addressing it, will likely mount.
-It's important to assess risk retention options alongside other possible mitigation approaches, to determine suitable approach in the long term.
+However, if risk events occur regularly, business disruption and the costs for addressing it will likely mount.
+It's important to assess risk retention options alongside other possible mitigation approaches, to determine a suitable approach in the long term.

 Choosing your risk management strategy

 The best way of dealing with risk will depend on the situation, as well as the probability and impact of a particular risk.
 It is unlikely that you will be able to completely eliminate all risks, so your task will mainly be to determine whether the risk is acceptable and, if not, decide how you want to deal with it.
 Find tips to help you evaluate business risks.